Syria bars diplomats, gunships in action

 The two countries, permanent members of the U.N.
 Security Council with the power to veto resolutions, have stymied efforts by Western powers to condemn or call for the removal of Assad.

-Turkish Foreign Minister Ahmed Davutoglu criticized mixed messages from the international community and blamed wrangling in the Security Council for the deaths of Syrian civilians.
+Turkish Foreign Minister Ahmed Davutoglu criticised mixed messages from the international community and blamed wrangling in the Security Council for the deaths of Syrian civilians.

-"There should be a more coherent, one voice by the international community," he said at a World Economic Forum conference in Istanbul on Tuesday.
+"There should be a more coherent, one voice by the ineternational community," he said at a World Economic Forum conference in Istanbul on Tuesday.

 "Because of the (UNSC) veto power and because of the internal dynamics of the U.N.
 Security Council permanent members ... the process was delayed and because of that delay...thousands of people are being killed."